Malayanil/Breast-Cancer-Prediction/README.md

 # Breast Cancer Prediction

+Welcome !
+This is a generalised Read Me File for the Breas Cancer Prediction project achived by implementation of Machine Learning in Python.

+Index :

+	1. General Details and FAQs
+	2. Explanation of the Code
+	3. Graphs plotted in the Program (Images in 'dependency_png' folder and 'k9.png')

-1. General Details and FAQs: (Details.txt)
+1. General Details and FAQs:

 	1.1 What is a Biopsy ?